Hello everyone! With National Day in a few days’ time, I felt it would be appropriate to round up 21 of my favourite local brands to support.

 If you’re on a tight budget, Aries Gold provides great value at the $200+ price point.

-Why support: Founded in 1970, Aries Gold is probably Singapore’s oldest watch brand.Today, Aries Gold is an international brand sold in a whooping 28 countries – that’s no mean feat for a homegrown watch label.
+Why support: Founded in 1970, Aries Gold is probably Singapore’s oldest watch brand.Today, Aries Gold is an international brand sold in 28 countries, which is no mean feat for a homegrown watch label.
 Despite its global expansion, Aries Gold continues to stay true to its Singaporean roots by having its production in Singapore, instead of outsourcing manufacturing to China as the vast majority of local watch brands do today.
 The brand currently offers a wide variety of interesting designs, including the eminently striking Black Sea with its corroded dial.

-Reviews: I reviewed the above-pictured Black Sea here, the Aries Gold Jolter here, the Aries Gold Cruiser here, the Aries Gold Roadster here, the Aries Gold El Toro here, the Aries Gold Vanguard here, the Aries Gold Dreadnought here, and the Aries Gold Diplomat here.
+Reviews: I reviewed the above-pictured Black Sea here, the Aries Gold Jolter here, the Aries Gold Cruiser here, the Aries Gold Roadster here, the Aries Gold El Toro here, the Aries Gold Vanguard here, the Aries Gold Dreadnought here, and the Aries Gold Diplomat here, and the Aries Gold Great White here.
 I also did an article on why I believe that they are one of the best watch brands under S$200 here.

 Reverie is a Singaporean watch brand that makes guilloche a mainstay in their designs.